 In order to visit Chichen Itzá in a most relaxing way, it is advisable to be at the entrance at a very early time, to be among the first visitors to enter the area in the morning.
 Big crowds of tourists reach this place during the day and it will become uncomfortable.

 Read more about this Maya city in my article about Chichen Itzá:

 In case you plan a round trip on the Yucatan Peninsula, check out my article about Yucatan:

 that can be purchased as an eBook or a printed version at Amazon.

 The main town of the modern Tulum has largely been spared from tourism.
 Most accommodations are located at the beach, 2 km away from the town.
 Nevertheless, there are many small hotels and hostels in the town itself.
-The accommodations here are far cheaper than those of the beach ressorts and the coast line can easily be reached by borrowed bikes.
+The accommodations here are far cheaper than those of the beach resorts and the coastline can easily be reached by borrowed bikes.

 You can find more detailed information about the individual temple buildings and the history in my article about Tulum:

 The highlight of Cobá is the great pyramid.
-Beside the one in Ek Balam, it is the only pyrami you are allowed to climb up in Northern Yucatan.
-And the pyramid of Cobá ist the highest pyramid at all in Northern Yucatán.
+Besides the one in Ek Balam, it is the only pyramid you are allowed to climb up in Northern Yucatan.
+And the pyramid of Cobá is the highest pyramid at all in Northern Yucatán.

 The view over the jungle is impressive.
 You can see some other pyramid buildings at a distance, looking out of the dense green of the canopy.

 Two large lakes are located on the edge of the site area.
 Swimming is not recommended there, due to the crocodiles!